 Yes, it’s the largest fundraiser that Highlands holds.
 But much more than that, the annual Flea Market serves as a recycling and reusing centre for all the North Shore.
 And provides low-cost household items and clothing for the entire community.

 Originally started in 1976, the Highlands Flea Market has grown into a traditional “rummage sale” of giant proportions—the entire lower floor of the church, the courtyard, the foyer and the Welcoming Space are transformed into a bargain centre extraordinaire.
-Join us this year, Saturday, October 13, 2018, from 9am to 2pm to find your next treasure.
+This year’s sale is now over – thank you to everyone who helped and shopped!
+Join us next year, Saturday, October 19, 2018, from 9am to 2pm to find your next treasure.

-As items are donated throughout the year, we often respond to the needs of other organizations for specific items:
+As items are donated throughout the year (except November, December and August), we often respond to the needs of other organizations for specific items:

 - Men’s clothing and blankets to First United Church